Extracting Event Temporal Relations via Hyperbolic Geometry: Experimental Setup

 We compare our proposed Poincaré event embedding (\textsection \ref{sec:H-eventEmbedding}) and hyperbolic architecture for TempRel extraction (\textsection \ref{sec:H-GRU}) with the following baselines:\\ \underline{CogCompTime} \cite{ning-etal-2018-cogcomptime} is a pipeline system based on semantic features and structured inference. \\ \underline{LSTM} denotes a TempRel detection model based on LSTMs \cite{ning2019improved}.
 It has two variants, one with the incorporation of the commonsense knowledge (\textit{LSTM+knowledge}) and one with the additional global inference via Integer Linear Programming (\textit{LSTM+knowledge+ILP}). \\ \underline{Joint Constrained Learning} \cite{wang2020joint} conducts joint training on both temporal and hierarchical relation extraction based on RoBERTa and Bi-LSTMs.
 It incorporates logic constraints and commonsense knowledge establishing the current state-of-the-art results on the MATRES dataset.

 \paragraph{Parameter Setup}

-Based on the results of our preliminary experiments, the contextualized embeddings are produced from RoBERTa in both of our proposed approaches.
-We also conducted preliminary experiments to determine the best dimension for the Poincaré embeddings, and found variation in performance having no statistical significance.
-We then adopted the 2D embeddings for the sake of simplicity and ease of visualization.
-More details about the model architecture and hyperparameter setting can be found in the Appendix.
+Based on the results of preliminary experiments, the contextualized embeddings are produced from RoBERTa in both of our proposed approaches.
+We conducted preliminary experiments to determine the best dimension for the Poincaré embeddings but found the variations in performance had no statistical significance.
+Thus, we adopted the 2D Poincaré embeddings for the sake of simplicity and ease of visualization.
+More details about the model architecture and hyperparameter setting can be found in the Appendix \ref{sec:hyperparameter}.